Steps to Transfer Email using IMAP

 - Create the email account in the corresponding cPanel account on your server

-If you want to keep your email running during the transfer, then you will want do two things:
+If you want to keep your email running during the transfer, then you will want to do two things:

 - Keep your old host running until you have completed your mail transfer